-In 2015, the Swedish Exhibition Agency compiled a report titled “Museums and LGBTQ: An Analysis of How Museums and Other Exhibitors Can Highlight Lesbian, Gay, Bisexual, Transgender and Queer Perspectives” which discusses the issues of terminology and provides a glossary of some terms.
+In 2015, the Swedish Exhibition Agency compiled a report titled “Museums and LGBTQ: An Analysis of How Museums and Other Exhibitors Can Highlight Lesbian, Gay, Bisexual, Transgender and Queer Perspectives” which discusses the issue of terminology and provides a glossary of some terms.

-Additionally, the non-profit, One Love, All Equal provides a glossary of terms in addition to an explanation of the various flags used by different identities within the LGBTQIA spectrum.
+Additionally, the nonprofit, One Love, All Equal provides a glossary of terms in addition to an explanation of the various flags used by different identities within the LGBTQIA spectrum.

 In 2007, Darryl McIntyre published an article in the International Journal of Art & Design Education titled “What to Collect?
 Museums and Lesbian, Gay, Bisexual and Transgender Collecting” which outlines what sort of physical objects museums can collect within their community or out, using examples of what museums have begun collecting and exhibiting for LGBTQIA-specific exhibits.